ccxt/ccxt/CONTRIBUTING.md

 Most of exchanges' API endpoints will require an exchange-specific market symbol or trading pair or instrument to be specified in the request.

 **We don't send unified symbols to exchanges directly!** They are not interchangeable!
-There is a significant difference between an *exchange-specific market-ids* and *unified symbols*!
+There is a significant difference between *exchange-specific market-ids* and *unified symbols*!
 This is explained in the Manual, here:

 - https://github.com/ccxt/ccxt/wiki/Manual#markets
 - https://github.com/ccxt/ccxt/wiki/Manual#symbols-and-market-ids